usc-cloud/parallel-louvain-modularity/QuickStart.md

 <p>
 First step of execution is partitioning the graph and creating the graph partitions for parallel louvain algorithm.
 This is done using converter-script.sh <br>
 <code>./converter-script.sh</code><br>
-</p><p>
-Executing this will compile the source code, partition the graph into 2 partitions and create graph partitions.
 </p>
 <br>
 <p>